We Appreciate Power

 "We Appreciate Power" is a song by Canadian musician Grimes, featuring American musician Hana.
 It was released on November 29, 2018, billed as the lead single from her fifth studio album Miss Anthropocene, however it is only available on the Japanese and deluxe releases.
-The song was written and produced by Grimes, Hana and Chris Greatti.
+The song was written and produced by Grimes, Poppy (originally), Hana and Chris Greatti.

 Background and release

 The song was supposed to be one of two collaborations between Grimes and American singer Poppy, for the latter's second studio album Am I a Girl?.
 In an interview, Poppy mentioned that she wrote two songs with Grimes; one about "destroying things" and another about "power".
 The other song, "Play Destroy", was featured on the album.
 Grimes shared a lyric of the song with a photo of her with Poppy on Twitter in May 2018.
 Following feuds between the two singers, the song was released by Grimes featuring singer Hana instead.

 On November 26, Grimes announced she would be releasing new music on November 29.
 Two days later, she revealed that the single is titled "We Appreciate Power" and features Hana, and shared the artwork.
 The release of the song was accompanied by a lyric video directed by Grimes and her brother Mac Boucher.